kalyptein/gametools/data/adventures/Arden-Vul Keys/Level 10 - Ziggurat of Kauket/Areas - Level 10.md

 ### 10-60: Entry Cave

-A dimly-lit balcony overlooks this cave of gently sloping flowstone that leads downward into the Underearth.
-The balcony is 20’ above the floor of the cave; it is formed of worked granite, is pebbled and oily, and holds two braziers filled with glowing coals.
-A statue and two invisible heqeti chosen (see new monsters) stand atop the balcony.
-The ceiling of the cave soars another 20’ above the balcony.
+* A dimly-lit balcony overlooks this cave of gently sloping flowstone, leading downward into the Underearth.

-The heqeti chosen are tasked with watching the entry cave for dangerous monsters or intruders.
-They do not attack instantly, but rather wait to gather intelligence.
-In the case of formidable foes, one slips back to 10-58 to warn the gate guards, while the other hides in the entry cave.
-If foes look weak or confused, they may (50%) materialize and demand that the intruders retreat.
+	* The balcony is 20’ above the floor, formed of worked granite, pebbled and oily.
+		* 2 braziers filled with glowing coals.

-Statue: The statue is 12’ tall and made of bronze.
-It depicts a great heqeti hero of antiquity, Qisstep, brandishing a spear fiercely in the direction of area 10-62.
-The statue is enchanted such that any of good alignment who approach within 10’ cause the statue to bark out threats in Heqeti: “Enemies!
+		* A 12’ tall statue of bronze depicts the great heqeti hero of antiquity, Qisstep, brandishing a spear fiercely in the direction of 10-62.
+			* It is enchanted so that if good-aligned approach within 10’, it barks out (easily audible to the toll-keepers in 10-57) threats (heqeti): “Enemies!
 Alert!
 You shall feed the worms of the marsh!”
-The auditory effect easily alerts the toll-keepers at area 10-57.
+	* The ceiling of the cave soars another 20’ above the balcony.
+* 2 invisible heqeti chosen (new) watch the entry cave from atop the balcony.
+	* They watch for dangerous monsters or intruders.
+They don't attack instantly, but gather intelligence.
+		* If formidable foes appear, one slips back to 10-58 to warn the gate guards, while the other hides in the entry cave.
+		* If foes look weak or confused, they may (50%) materialize and demand that the intruders retreat.

 2 invisible heqeti chosen, as 9th-level thieves: SZ M; AL CE; AC 5; MV 60’, 150’ swimming; HD 9; HP 59, 55: #AT 2; Dmg 1-6 (bite), or 3-8 (javelin +1) or 2-7 (short sword).
 Special attacks:
 hop; acid tongue (1-6 acid damage); +1 damage due to STR; toxic skin (paralysis for 1-2 rounds).
 Special defenses: psionic resistance; immune to sleep, charm, hold and water/ice.
 Thief skills: PP 70%, OL 62%, F/RT 60%, MS 70%, HS 56%, HN 30%, CW 98%, RL 45%.
 Possessions: 4 bone javelins +1 (3-8 dmg); short sword; potion of invisibility.